 Ensuring that the End Investors benefit from the efficiencies achieved by these MSGMs.

-To ensure that the End Investor receive the GM related information and be put in a position to give voting instructions.
+To ensure that the End Investors receive the GM related information and be put in a position to give voting instructions.

 To ensure that End investors / Shareholders receive a confirmation for their votes electronically recorded and counted at a GM in a timely and efficient manner and that persons having lodged Notice of participations together with voting instructions obtain a receipt.